AT&T Plans for Seniors Explained: Your Simple Guide to Saving

 AT&T Lifeline for low-income seniors

 Lifeline helps seniors on fixed incomes.
-Qualifying customers get at least a $5.25 monthly discount.
-Those on federally recognized tribal lands get an additional $25.
+Qualifying customers get a $9.25 monthly discount on service meeting the FCC's minimum standards.
+Those on federally recognized Tribal lands get up to $25 more.

 You qualify if your income is at or below 135% of Federal Poverty Guidelines or you participate in Medicaid, SNAP, SSI, Federal Public Housing Assistance, or Veterans Pension.
 Apply through the National Verifier online portal or call 800.377.9450.